epic-gateway/true-ingress/README.md

     git clone https://gitlab.com/acnodal/packet-forwarding-component.git

+### First run

 Once you clone project locally, run following command from main folder:

     make init

-And it will get all dependencies for you.
+And it will downoad and install all dependencies for you.
+Once initialized, your system should be ready (unless new dependency is added).
 Now you are ready to proceed with building sources.

+> Note: `make init` creates also [system docker image](test/docker/README.md#system-image)

 ### Build